TobleroneBill/openAItest/README.md

+Using flask, this is a template for a basic app that uses open AI API queries to generate text based on thier text models

+This is just so I have a refrence saved somewhere, because I am pretty sure I am going to have to use this later on at somepoint. it is kind of gross how it's monetized, but I guess you can't live in a world without money :/

+Below is the original guide if you for some reason clone this

 # OpenAI API Quickstart - Python example app

 This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
 Check out the tutorial or follow the instructions below to get set up.